deverstalmage/Parenthetical/src/building-a-blog-with-metalsmith-io.md

 }
 ```

-`markdown` is the main component of the blog, and translates markdown syntax to html. `sass`, `coffee`, and `uglify` handle Sass interpretation, as well as CoffeeScript translating and minification, respectively. `permalinks` takes each of your documents and renames them index.html and puts them as the root document at the end of a directory structure that you define in the plugin call.
+`markdown` is the main component of the blog, and translates markdown syntax to html. `sass`, `coffee`, and `uglify` handle Sass interpretation, as well as CoffeeScript translating and minification, respectively. `permalinks` takes each of your documents, renames them index.html, and places them in the appropriate directory.
 In this case, I'm using data from the `parseDate` plugin because I couldn't get the native date handling from `permalinks` like the docs show. `templates` allows for the use of [jade](http://jade-lang.com/) templates for the front end.

-Since I couldn't get metalsmith watch reliably working, I added `gaze` to my project to watch the source directory for changes to any of the files.
-Gaze then triggers the metalsmith build action facilitating rapid development.
-My final metalsmith js file looks like:
+Since I couldn't get metalsmith `watch` reliably working, I added the `gaze` module to my project to watch the source directory for changes to any of the files. `gaze` then triggers the main metalsmith build function (`buildBlog()`).
+Combined, my final metalsmith file looks like:

 ```javascript
 var Metalsmith = require('metalsmith'),